 The valley has been a place of meditation and refuge since the earliest years of Christianity.
 Traditional land-use is practiced in the form of dramatic terraces that grow grain, grapes and olives.
 The four main monastic complexes are mostly Maronite: Qannubin Monastery, Monastery of St Anthony of Quzhayya, Monastery of Our Lady of Hauqqa, and Monastery of Mar Lichaa.

 The nearby Cedar Forest is seen as a sacred forest.
 The ca. 375 Cedrus lebani that survive here are the last remaining of a great forest that gave Lebanon its fame in Antiquity.
 Some of the trees are claimed to be over 3000 years old.

 Map of Qadisha ValleyLoad map

 This is a whole different side of Lebanon, and worth the trek out to the north of Mount Lebanon.
 I went there on a day tour with Nakhal Tours, a popular and well-organized tour company from Beirut which I had also used for Baalbek/Anjar.
 There are public buses too, to the town of Bcharré for example, but it would be too much to visit the monasteries and the cedars in one day that way.

-We first drove up in the mountains, already enjoying fine vistas over the Qadisha Valley and the villages around it with their large churches and redroofed houses.
+We first drove up in the mountains, already enjoying fine vistas over the Qadisha Valley and the villages around it with their large churches and red-roofed houses.
 I had seen snow on the mountain tops on my way to the Bekaa Valley too, but here you're much higher (about 2,000 m above sea level).
 There are ski resorts also.
-No wonder that the 'Forest of the Cedars' was covered in snow about 1 - 1,5 meter high.
+No wonder the 'Forest of the Cedars' was covered in snow about 1 - 1,5 meters high.
 The 'Forest' is a pitiful patch of a few hundred trees, leaving some of my fellow tourmates wondering why we had travelled for hours to just see that.
 It is quite a touristy spot however, the road along the forest is packed with souvenir stalls.
 There were other tour buses full of Lebanese daytrippers also.